 Art Materials Fee

-Although studio art courses rarely require the purchase of textbooks, many require students to pay an art materials fee.
+Although studio art courses rarely require the purchase of textbooks, many require an art materials fee.
 This fee covers costs of art materials such as clay, wood, paper, paints, chemicals, steel, gases, etc. provided for the class.
 This fee will be charged to your account upon registration for the course.

 For safety and environmental reasons, outside materials cannot be brought into the studios without permission from the Professor or Technical Supervisor.
 If permission is given for outside materials, their cost will be the student’s responsibility.